Gagne’s 9 Events of Instruction

 - Recall events from previous lecture, integrate results of activities into the current topic, and/or relate previous information to the current topic.

-- Give polls or surveys eliciting opinions, attitudes, or perceptions of previous materials.
+- Give surveys eliciting opinions, attitudes, or perceptions of previous materials.
 Moderate discussions about the poll results.

 - In online and hybrid courses, provide discussion board forums as part of “gaining attention” with a focus on relating the previous topic to the current topic.